-\\System ONLY recognizes ACT (or TOEFL for English) scores as prerequisites.
-Students who have SAT scores need to contact the Math and English Departments for a permit for the class.
+^{}System ONLY recognizes ACT (or TOEFL for English) scores as prerequisites.
+If High School math work is to be used, it is necessary to contact the Math Department (8531).
+Students who have SAT scores need to contact the Math and English Departments for placement information.